mhwco/mhw-app-article/article/demo/article.md

 Links
 =====

-Let's link to a few sites.
-First, let's use the bare URL, like <http://www.github.com>.
-Great for text, but ugly for HTML.
+Let's link to a few sites.Â  First, let's use the bare URL, like <http://www.github.com>.Â  Great for text, but ugly for HTML.
-Next is an inline link to [Google](http://www.google.com).
-A little nicer.
+Next is an inline link to [Baidu](http://www.baidu.com).Â  A little nicer.
 This is a reference-style link to [Wikipedia] [1].
-Lastly, here's a pretty link to [Yahoo].
-The reference-style and pretty links both automatically use the links defined below, but they could be defined *anywhere* in the markdown and are removed from the HTML.
-The names are also case insensitive, so you can use [YaHoO] and have it link properly.
+Lastly, here's a pretty link to [Yahoo].Â  The reference-style and pretty links both automatically use the links defined below, but they could be defined *anywhere* in the markdown and are removed from the HTML.Â  The names are also case insensitive, so you can use [YaHoO] and have it link properly.

 [1]: http://www.wikipedia.org/
 [Yahoo]: http://www.yahoo.com/